 Keep Organized & Fully Stocked.

-You don’t want a crucial learning moment to be stifled by a lack of stationary and supplies.
+You don’t want a crucial learning moment to be stifled by a lack of stationery and supplies.
 Make sure you’ve got plenty of supplies like paper, pens, pencils, folders and notebooks.
 Keeping materials stocked doesn’t have to be boring!
 Think of fun new ways to store items that both you and your children will enjoy experimenting with.
 For example: Refurbishing an old bookshelf or decorating old mason jars with paint to hold writing utensils.
 Color coding magazine files for assignment storage by subject is another fun hack!
 If you love the minimal look of your home, take advantage of the mobility of a storage cart which is ideal for easily rolling away items when school is out of session.

 Here’s to putting the B.A.C.K. in “Back to School” and wishing you a truly successful school year!